Experience the Best Private Day Tours from Glasgow

 Did you know: A Kelpie’s mane drips with water, even when it is on dry land.

 If a Kelpie devours someone, it will throw his or her entrails onto dry land for everyone to find.

 Most sightings of Kelpies take place at Loch Ness.

-At Kilted Piper Tours we thoroughly recommend a day trip out of the city to see these amazing equine sculptures.
+At Kilted Piper Tours we thoroughly recommend a day trip out of the city of Glasgow to see these amazing equine sculptures.